TimGoebel/Create_region_of_interest/README.md

 ---

-Enjoy annotating your videos! 🎥
+Enjoy annotating your videos with multiple regions of interest! 🎥